belle2/basf2/tracking/doc/trackFinding/sectorMapTraining.rst

   tracking-vxdtf2-train-SectorMap --train_sample output/SVDOnlyDefault_*.root

 Please note that you can and should use wild cards to specify the trainings sample.
-The above example will train on all root files located in the directory `output` starting with `SVDOnlyDefault`.
+The above example will train on all root files located in the directory called *output* starting with *SVDOnlyDefault*.
 Setting the input training sample is the only non-optional parameter.
 A full list of available parameters can be obtained by running the command:

 .. code-block:: bash
   :caption: display full list of parameter